 One of the biggest points of speculation in the run-up to the Super Bowl is on which player will be named MVP.
 Yep, you can bet on that, too.

 After the matchup is official, odds will be released on the individual players in the running for the award.
 Typically, the quarterbacks on the respective teams will be the favorites, followed by key skill position players and impact defenders.

-Of course, that doesn’t mean you automatically have to bet on one of the signal callers.
+Of course, that doesn’t mean you automatically have to bet on one of the signal-callers.
 You can spread it out a bit and make multiple picks, or just roll with a single selection.

 The Super Bowl is exceptionally entertaining as it is, but having a little stake in the outcome can make it even better.
-Wagering on the MVP is one of the best ways to stay engaged throughout the game.
+Betting on the MVP is one of the best ways to stay engaged throughout the game.

 There’s just nothing quite like betting on the Super Bowl, and being able to bet live in person is now a real thing here in Michigan.
 Here are some places to consider as you head out to watch the Big Game.
-Fear not – the latest odds will be prominently displayed in each spot.
+Fear not!
+The latest odds will be prominently displayed in each spot.